nightmaregaurav/rtsc/readme.md

 ***

 ## Description
-RTSC is a library that allows you to define classes that can be stored and retrieved from a data storage in a relational way.
+RTSC is a library that allows you to define classes that can be stored and retrieved from data storage in a relational way.
 It is designed to mimic the behavior of a relational database ORM, but it is not an ORM.
-Neither is it supposed to be used with remote database.
-It pulls entire table from storage and then performs operations to bind relational data and store it back.
-So, it is not suitable for remote databases.
-But it can be helpful for local storages, like LocalStorage, IndexedDB, sql.js, SessionStorage, etc.
+Neither is it supposed to be used with a remote database.
+It can be helpful for handling data in local storage, like LocalStorage, IndexedDB, sql.js, SessionStorage, etc.

 ## Installation
 ```bash